misc0110/Paper-Linter/README.md

 ### Typography
-This category includes typography-related issues, such as wrong punctuation.
+This category includes typography-related issues, such as wrong punctuation (switch `typography`).

 #### No Space before Citation
 * **Description**: Warns if there is no space before a `\cite` command